unnikrishnansk/unnikrishnansk/README.md

 <div align="center" size='20px'>
  <h3>
- An aspiring full-stack web developer with specialization in MERN stack.
+ An aspiring full-stack web developer with specialization in MERN/MEAN stack.
 Self motivated and eager to work in tech-based companies.
 Love to learn new skills and looking forward for some challenging opportunities.
  </h3>
 </div>